Pope Alexander VI: Personal life

 Of Alexander's many mistresses, one of his favourites was Vannozza dei Cattanei, born in 1442, and who was married to three different men.
-The relationship began in 1470, and she had four children whom the pope openly acknowledged as his own: Cesare (born 1475), Giovanni, afterwards duke of Gandia (commonly known as Juan, born 1474 or 1476), Lucrezia (born 1480), and Gioffre (Goffredo in Italian, born 1481 or 1482).
+The relationship began in 1470, and she had four children whom the pope openly acknowledged as his own: Cesare (born 1475), Giovanni, afterwards duke of Gandia (commonly known as Juan, born 1476), Lucrezia (born 1480), and Gioffre (Goffredo in Italian, born 1481).

 Rodrigo only legitimized his children after becoming pope.
 He had pretended that his four children with Vannozza were his niece and nephews and that they were fathered by Vannozza's husbands.
 G. J. Meyer argued that the birth dates of the four children in comparison with Alexander's known whereabouts preclude him from having fathered any of them.
 His "acknowledgement" merely consisted of addressing them as "beloved son / daughter" in correspondence (while applying the same address to, e.g., Ferdinand II of Aragon and Isabella I of Castile in the same letter).

 Another mistress was the beautiful Giulia Farnese ("Giulia la Bella"), wife of Orsino Orsini.
 Giulia was mother of Laura Orsini, born in 1492, probably daughter of Alexander.
 However, he still loved Vannozza and his children by her.
 Caring for them proved the determining factor of his whole career.
 He lavished vast sums on them.
 Vannozza lived in the Palace of a late Cardinal, or in a large, palatial villa.
 The children lived between their mother's home and the Papal Palace itself.